SebastiaoJeronimo/so_long/README.md

     sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev

 2 - compile all the project (copy this lines)
     cd mlx_linux && make && cd ..
     make re

 3 - run the executable file (copy this line)
     ./capy_adventure map.ber

+4 - to recompile all the project (copy this lines)
+    make re && ./capy_adventure map.ber

-4 - If you want to change the map
+5 - If you want to change the map
     the .ber file it works like an .txt file each map must have a P and a E and at least a C you can alter it the program will run only if the map is valid (it will check the map)